SECURITIES AND EXCHANGE COMMISSION

 Please simply disregard any blue proxy cards that you may receive from Richard Kayne.

 If you have questions about how to vote your shares, please call the firm assisting us with the

 1 (877) 456-3510 (toll-free from the U.S. and Canada)

 +1 (412) 232-3651 (from other locations)

 Goldman Sachs & Co.
 LLC is serving as financial advisor to Athira.
 Wilson Sonsini Goodrich & Rosati, P.C. is serving as legal advisor to Athira.

 About Athira Pharma, Inc.

-Athira, headquartered in the Seattle area, is a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and stop neurodegeneration.
-We aim to provide rapid cognitive improvement and alter the course of neurological diseases with our novel mechanism of action.
-Athira is currently advancing its lead therapeutic candidate, ATH-1017, a novel small molecule for Alzheimers and Parkinsons dementia.
+Athira Pharma Inc., headquartered in the Seattle area, is a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration.
+Athira aims to provide rapid cognitive improvement and alter the course of neurological diseases with its novel mechanism of action.
+Athira is currently advancing its pipeline therapeutic candidates, targeting the HGF/MET neurotrophic system, for Alzheimers and Parkinsons disease dementia, Dementia with Lewy bodies and neuropsychiatric indications.
 For more information, visit www.athira.com.
 You can also follow Athira on Facebook, LinkedIn and @athirapharma on Twitter and Instagram.